niolabs/docs/docs/blocks/block-development.md

 #### Methods to Override

-The following methods from the base block are designed to be overridden: //Matt: do you mean overwritten?//
+The following methods from the base block are designed to be overridden:

-* **life cycle management** //matt: is this a command you run? where? does this cover the 6 step life cycle (starting, started, etc)//
+* **life cycle management**
   * `configure`: at the end of `configure`, the block is ready to receive signals.
 If an exception is raised during configure, the service won’t start.
   * `start`: during start, a block begins to send out signals.
 This method needs to eventually return so that the block status can change to “started”.
 For this reason, anything that runs continuously, should be run in a new thread.
   * `stop`: after top, the block stops sending out signals and cancels jobs.